-Oma's German Spaetzle Recipe – Easy Homemade Noodles
+Oma's German Spätzle Recipe – Easy Homemade Noodles

-This easy German Spaetzle recipe is the perfect side dish for many German meals.
-Try serving it with pork chops and red cabbage for utter deliciousness.
-Fry in a bit of butter, season with your favorite herbs and garnish with parsley for an extra special side dish.
+This easy German spätzle is the perfect side for many dishes!
+Serve with pork chops and red cabbage, or fry in butter with herbs and parsley for extra flavor.
+Delicious!

 25 minutes